apache/doris/docs/en/docs/admin-manual/http-actions/fe/debug-point-action.md

 ```

 ### Examples
-Assuming a FE node with configuration http_port=8030 in fe.conf, the following http request activates a debug point named `foo` in FE node, and passes two parameters:
+Assuming a FE node with configuration http_port=8030 in fe.conf, <br>
+the following http request activates a debug point named `foo` in FE node and passe parameter `percent` and `duration`:
+>NOTE: User name and password may be needed.
 ```
 curl -u root: -X POST "http://127.0.0.1:8030/api/debug_point/add/foo?percent=0.5&duration=3"
 ```